 Before jumping into the promotional piece, I wanted to mention why I recommend that you run giveaways on your blog.
 Your blog should be the hub of all your activities.
 The purpose of your Facebook Page is to build community around your blog; Twitter is a vehicle for driving traffic to your blog as well.
 All roads lead to your blog.
 It is a representation of you and your unique opinion on the world, owned by you.

 If you choose to do a giveaway on Facebook or Twitter (or these days even Pinterest) you need to comply to the platform’s rules and they can be tricky.
-For Facebook, you must use a Facebook app (like Shortstack or Wildfire for example, but none are free) to prevent getting banned.
+For Facebook, you must use a Facebook app to prevent getting banned.
 It gets more complicated if you are doing something beyond the U.S. as the rules governing sweepstakes in different countries varies and its complicated.
 And although Twitter and Pinterest are less strict, they have guidelines as well.

 Promoting your giveaways